Stellify-Software-Ltd/stellify/README.md

 }
 ```

-Here's how we would store a file:
+Here's how we store a controller file, not that the extends key points to a different JSON object that reprsents the controller class this controller extends:

 ```
 {